aci-ref/facilitation_best_practices/activities/05-assistance.md

 Therefore, an essential component of providing assistance is to establish consistent and accessible routes by which users can obtain assistance and to establish a set of effective communication practices.
-As described later in this section, assistance communication should strive to be as clear as possible, regardless of the assistance route, and present solutions that advance a researcher’s own future capabilities in using ACI resources.
+As described later in this chapter, assistance communication should strive to be as clear as possible, regardless of the assistance route, and present solutions that advance a researcher’s own future capabilities in using ACI resources.
 We also discuss the importance of